mesosphere/dcos-docs-site/pages/services/edge-lb/getting-started/single-lb/index.md

 The public IP of the public agent is 34.211.65.249.
 You could access the `pong` service by going to: 34.211.65.249:15001 and the stats for HAProxy by going to 34.211.65.249:15001/haproxy?stats page

-**NOTE**: If you cannot access one of the pages, please ensure that configured Edge-LB frontend ports do not have conflict with other port that may be in use.
+If you cannot access one of the pages, please ensure that configured Edge-LB frontend ports do not have conflict with other ports in use.

 When deploying multiple edge-lb pool instances, be careful to have the Edge-LB pool instance names are unique.
 For example in this tutorial, the pool instances were `ping-lb`, `nginx-lb`, and `echo-lb`.